sulianthual/scribbler/README.md

 - Right click on a color to choose its color in a popup menu.
 - Left click on a color slot to apply color to pen (this only works if a color pen is selected, but not the black pen or black eraser).

-You can drag any .png to a color slot, which will assign all color slots to colors found in image (well, to the seven first ones or less, with remaining slots assigned to white).
+You can drag any .png to a color slot, which will assign all colors found in image to the colors slots (if less then seven colors are found, remaining slots are assigned to white).
 To load colors of current drawing, drag from "file" to any color slot (see hereafter).

 <h4>Menu Buttons</h4>